1993 German Grand Prix: Report

 The two Williams were 1st and 2nd in qualifying with Prost on pole ahead of Hill, Schumacher, Senna, Blundell and Brundle.
 Prost had a poor start and was passed by Hill, Schumacher and Senna.
 Prost reclaimed third from Senna on the run down to the first chicane, which they entered side by side.
 Exiting the chicane, Senna spun and had to wait for the entire field to pass by before he could rejoin.
 Fourth placed Brundle then spun as well at the second chicane forcing Prost to take evasive action and bypass part of the track.
 Both would serve 10-second stop-and-go penalties for this later in the race.
-At the end of the first lap, Hill led Schumacher, Prost, Blundell, Patrese, Berger and Alesi.
+At the end of the first lap, Hill led Schumacher, Prost, Brundle, Blundell, Patrese, Berger and Alesi.

 Prost was on a charge, passing Schumacher on lap 6.
 He closed up on Hill three laps later.
 Behind, on the next lap, Berger tried to pass Suzuki and they collided, with Suzuki spinning off.
 Yellow flags were waved and Hill slowed down a little on the next lap.
 Prost took his chance and passed Hill to lead.
 He then served his controversial stop-go penalty (which he called a scandal in the press conference later that day) on the next lap and dropped to sixth behind Patrese.